Skip to content

 • If there is a definite decline in overall health, or if incapacitating episodes happen 3 or more times a year, then it is rated 40%.

-• If there is one or two episodes a year it is rated at 20%.
+• If there are one or two episodes a year it is rated at 20%.

-Arthritis caused by an accident or injury (post trauma).
+Post-traumatic Arthritis is caused by an accident or injury (post-trauma).

 This condition is rated as limitation or range of motion, dislocation, or instability of the joint affected, whichever one is ratable for that joint and gives the higher rating.